dudifrid/encryptor/encryptor/README.txt

 When encdec is performed on a file, it notifies the observers.

 Also, encdecing a file is logged in the file "report.log".

+Also, in encdecing a directory, a report which files were encdeced successfully, and which not, is written in a file "report.xml"

+Note: Do not confuse between "report.log" and "report.xml".

 ****